Public access to information

 On our Disclosure Log you will find information that Council has released as a result of an access application.
 As Council considers release of this information to be in the public interest, other interested members of the public may have a chance to view this information on request.

 Register of Orders and Notices

-Council maintains a register of Orders and Notices which have been issued in the Eurobodalla as required under the Government Information (Public Access) Act, 2009.
-The register is updated regularly and shows Orders and Notices issued in the current Financial Year.
+Council maintains a register of Orders and Notices which have been issued in Eurobodalla Shire as required under the Government Information (Public Access) Act 2009.
+The register is updated regularly and shows Orders and Notices issued in the current financial year.
 Orders and Notices issued in previous years are available on request.

 Details of information not disclosed to the public